 - Consult your physician to see if you should take an Aspirin each day.

 - Monitor your Blood pressure and Cholesterol.
 Both high blood pressure and high cholesterol are risk factors of heart disease, so take steps to lower whichever exceeds normal levels.

 - If you Smoke, find ways to quit.
 Smokers have a much higher risk of heart disease, so ask your physician for help in breaking the habit.

-Talk to your physician about your risk of heart disease and what you can do to make your heart healthier.
+Be sure to mark American Heart Month by talking to your physician about your risk of heart disease and what you can do to make your heart healthier.

 Mount Nittany Physician Group offers world-class cardiology care at multiple locations throughout the region.
 For more information on heart health, visit mountnittany.org.
 You can also call our Park Avenue office in State College at 814.689.3140, or contact our Mifflin County office at 855.689.7391.